Eamob/Soul-Knight/README.md

 # Soul-Knight
-A game project about the Soul Knight based on C++
+A game project about the Soul Knight based on C++.
 The external reference library used is Easy2D